DahianaMC/Cryptocurrencies/README.md

 - We used the StandardScaler from sklearn to standardize all of the data.
 - We applied the PCA algorithm from sklearn to reduce the dimensions of the DataFrame with 100 columns down to three principal components.
 - After getting the 3 main components from PCA algorithm, we used the K-means algorithm from sklearn to cluster the cryptocurrencies using the PCA data.
+- We created the elbow curve and found the best value for K, in this case was 4.

+## Visualizing Results
+- We created a 3D scatter plot to plot the clusters.
+- We used the hvplot.table to create a data table from a dataframe.
+- Finally we created a scatter plot using hvplot.scatter.